radumarias/rencfs/README.md

 rencfs mount --mount-point MOUNT_POINT --data-dir DATA_DIR
 ```

-- `MOUNT_POINT` act as a client, and mount FUSE at given path
+- `MOUNT_POINT` act as a client, and mount FUSE at the given path
 - `DATA_DIR` where to store the encrypted data
   with the sync provider.
 But it needs to be on the same filesystem as the data-dir